ccsmed1/docs.kaiko.com/source/index.html.md

 The versioning is selected by selecting a base data set and a version.
 All current Market Data API endpoints take the `commodity` and `data_version` parameters.

 By setting this to `latest`, you will get the most recent version.
-The returned version is always included in the `query` field and can be referred to if you would ever need to compare results if we ever need to adjust historical data.
+The returned version is always included in the `query` field and can be referred to if you would ever need to compare results, should we ever need to adjust historical data.
 [Paginating](#pagination) over a request with version set to `latest` will preserve the current version across subsequent pagination requests.

 We recommend using the most current version explicitly in production integrations as the `latest` label might move at any time to a breaking change.
 For the `trades` commodity the latest version is currently `v1`